DiffLoop: Tuning PID controllers by differentiating through the feedback loop: Related Work

 PID tuning is a well-studied problem, see e.g., \cite{aastrom1995pid, ziegler1942optimum, skogestad2001probably}.
 Much of the previous work has focused on black-box optimization, reinforcement learning, and model-free tuning.
 We briefly discuss these approaches below.

-Black-box PID tuning includes non-convex approaches such as genetic algorithms \cite{mitsukura1997genetic,herrero2002optimal}, particle swarm optimization \cite{chen2007particle}, and model-free decision trees \cite{zhou1992pid}.
-It also includes convex approaches.
-For example, \cite{zulu2017towards} tunes a PID controller using gradient descent and linear regression over convex parameterizations of PID gains.
+Black-box PID tuning includes approaches such as genetic algorithms \cite{mitsukura1997genetic,herrero2002optimal}, particle swarm optimization \cite{chen2007particle}, and model-free decision trees \cite{zhou1992pid}.
+These do not incorporate an explicit model of the system.
 A distinct approach to PID tuning uses reinforcement learning.
-This approach includes both model-based and model-free methods.
+Here, both model-based and model-free approaches are explored.
 For example, the authors of \cite{doerr2017model} use a model-based reinforcement learning approach with a Gaussian Process model to tune the PID gains for a seven degree-of-freedom robot arm.
 However, their algorithm ignores actuator saturation.
 Reference \cite{boubertakh2010tuning} tunes fuzzy PD and PI controllers using the Q-learning algorithm.
 Similarly, \cite{shi2018adaptive} uses the model-free Q-learning algorithm to tune the PID gains for a cart-pole system.
 Also, \cite{lawrence2020optimal} uses an actor-critic RL algorithm with a neural Q-function to tune the PID parameters with back-calculation.

 In addition to tuning the PID parameters, we want to address actuator saturation.
 Anti-windup compensation has been tackled by both classical \cite{bohn1995analysis, torstensson2013comparison,aastrom2010feedback} and modern control \cite{galeani2009tutorial} techniques.
 Among these approaches, the back-calculation method \cite{aastrom2010feedback} is a simple and effective scheme for compensating for integrator wind-up.
 It requires an actuator model with knowledge of the saturation limits.
 Even though the scheme lacks the formal stability and robustness guarantees of modern anti-windup design, its simplicity is appealing.
 Also relevant is the idea of treating the errors due to actuator saturation as a disturbance \cite{kheirkhahan2017robust}.
 We adopt this approach.